saran02-Git/Staticfiles-CICD/README.md

 http://a4ca254fa7b8f42aa94f095dd9b4f6cf-2084988577.ap-south-1.elb.amazonaws.com:3000

 Monitoring:
-Grafana was used as an open-source monitoring solution to observe the health and performance of the application and cluster resources.
+Grafana & Prometheus was used as an open-source monitoring solution to observe the health and performance of the application and cluster resources.
 A lightweight monitoring setup was implemented to suit available infrastructure capacity while still providing useful visibility into deployment health.

 Verification Commands: